Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{H}{E} analysis of rodent social behavior is an interesting issue in neuroscience and pharmacology.
-Laboratory mice provide a valuable platform to study psychiatric and neurological disorders such as Huntington’s \cite{urbach2014automated}, Alzheimer’s \cite{Lewejohann2009}, schizophrenia \cite{wilson2014social}, as well as Parkinson’s disease \cite{Blume2009}.
-In this paper, we only discuss the case of Parkinson’s disease.
+\IEEEPARstart{T}{H}{E} analysis of rodent social behaviour is an interesting issue in neuroscience and pharmacology.
+Laboratory mice provide a valuable platform to study psychiatric and neurological disorders such as Huntington’s \cite{urbach2014automated}, Alzheimer’s \cite{Lewejohann2009}, schizophrenia \cite{wilson2014social}, as well as Parkinson’s disease (PD) \cite{Blume2009} because mice offer several advantages, including their genetic similarity to humans and the ability to manipulate and control experimental conditions.
 Traditionally, social behaviour identification is performed by manually annotating hours of video recordings of interactions between mice with pre-defined behaviour labels.
-Unfortunately, this human labeling practice is time-consuming, error-prone and highly subjective.
-Recent advances in computer vision and pattern recognition have facilitated automated analysis of complex animal behaviours \cite{jiang2018context,jiang2021muti, arac2019deepbehavior,Nguyen2019}, which provides another dimension to understand the relationship between neural activities and behavioural phenotypes in neuroscience research.
+Unfortunately, this human labelling practice is time-consuming, error-prone and highly subjective.
+Recent advances in computer vision and pattern recognition have facilitated automated analysis of mouse behaviours \cite{jiang2018context,jiang2021muti, arac2019deepbehavior,Nguyen2019,marks2022deep,camilleri2023mice}, which provides another dimension to understand the relationship between neural activities and behavioural phenotypes in neuroscience research.

+Mouse social behaviour recognition is non-trivial due to the intricate nature of not just individual behaviours but also the interactions of mice.
+Compared to human behaviours, mouse social interactions exhibit ambiguous movement patterns as these interactions can involve subtle cues and rapid movements, making it difficult to recognise and interpret specific behaviours.
+This motivates us to design a novel computer vision solution to analyse intricate movement patterns and social interactions of mice, which is valuable in fields like biobehavioral research \cite{moulin2021rodent,marks2022deep}.
+Additionally, our study has potential implications in studying neurological diseases, e.g., PD \cite{jiang2021muti,Blume2009,decourt2021neuropsychiatric}.
+By investigating how PD affects social behaviours of mice, we can gain insights into its neurological underpinnings, potentially contributing to the early diagnosis of human diseases and the development of treatments or interventions.
+We believe that our research has the potential to yield valuable insights in the domains of image processing, neuroscience and biobehavioral research.